dev-Danialw/dev-Danialw/README.md

-Hi 👋 My name is Danial Waheed
+Hi 👋 I'm Danial Waheed
 ===============================

-Developer
+**Full Stack Developer**
 -------------

-🎓 Recent Computer Science graduate passionate about web development and mobile applications.
-Specializing in React.js and Next.js for dynamic and responsive web applications and React Native for cross-platform mobile development.

-👨‍💻 Experienced in designing user interfaces and implementing complex functionality to deliver high-quality products that meet client needs.
+🎓  Computer Science graduate with expertise in React.js, Next.js, and React Native.
+Proven ability to design, develop, and deploy user-friendly applications.

+👨‍💻  Experienced in:

+* Developing responsive frontends (React.js, Next.js) with a focus on optimal UX.
+* Engineering scalable RESTful APIs (Node.js, MongoDB, Firebase).
+* Full-cycle web development, from requirements to implementation.

 🚀 Eager to stay up-to-date with the latest trends in technology and continuously learn new skills.
 Actively exploring new technologies and seeking opportunities to contribute to open source projects.

-⚽ When not coding, you can find me on the football field, exploring new technologies, or working on personal projects.

-* 🌍  I'm based in Pakistan
 * ✉️ Feel free to reach out to me at [daniyalwahied@gmail.com](mailto:daniyalwahied@gmail.com).
 Let's connect and discuss how we can work together to create impactful solutions!
-* 🚀  I'm currently working on [SaleKardo](http://salekardo.com/)
-* 🧠  I'm learning TypeScript
-* 🤝  I'm open to collaborating on Interesting projects in web development or open source
+* 🤝  I'm open to collaborating on Interesting projects or open source
 * ⚡ Interested in exploring the intersection of technology and social impact, and using my skills to make a positive difference in the world.

 ### Skills